Dawson Leery: Season 3

 When Dawson, Pacey and Joey join Jack and his ex-girlfriend Kate at a party hosted by Matt Caufield, the entire group, except Joey, gets drunk.
 Dawson, fighting to have a life separate from Joey's, nearly kisses Kate.
 When Pacey's brother, Deputy Doug busts the party after finding Pacey lying in a tree, the group all end up spending the remainder of the evening behind bars.
 While Dawson tells Joey that she cannot be his keeper, Jack confesses to Kate that he's gay.
 Meanwhile, Mitch turns from friend to parent, and as a result of having to bail his son out of jail, enlists Dawson to help out at his mother's new restaurant.

 After meeting a rival film-maker, Dawson realizes that he has let his desire to become a director overtake his life, and he decides to give it up for a period of time.
 He takes down all the posters in his room, and tries to cultivate other interests.
 During this tumultuous time, he realizes that the only thing in his life that has ever made sense is Joey, and determines to win her back.

 Unbeknownst to Dawson, Joey and Pacey have been growing closer and eventually embark on a secret romance.
-When Dawson discovers their relationship, he reacts with anger and cuts Pacey out of his life.
+When Dawson hears about the burgeoning relationship from Jen, he reacts with anger and cuts Pacey out of his life.
 He becomes more determined than ever to win Joey back.
-Joey and Dawson attend prom together, but when Dawson sees Joey sharing a dance with Pacey, he is enraged and demands Joey choose between the two of them.
-Later, he realizes he doesn’t want to hold Joey back from following her heart, and, sobbing, he gives her his blessing to join Pacey as he sails down the East coast for the summer.
-Dawson is dejected at losing Joey, but Jen, Jack, and Andie help lift him out of his low spirits.
+Joey and Dawson attend prom together, but when Dawson sees Joey sharing a dance with Pacey, he demands Joey choose between the two of them.
+Later, he realizes he doesn't want to hold Joey back from following her heart, and encourages her to go after Pacey.
+Dawson, dejected at losing Joey, is emotionally supported by Jen, Jack, and Andie, who make plans to spend the summer together as foursome.